Pythagorean theorem: General triangles using parallelograms

 The lower figure shows the elements of the proof.
 Focus on the left side of the figure.
 The left green parallelogram has the same area as the left, blue portion of the bottom parallelogram because both have the same base b and height h.
 However, the left green parallelogram also has the same area as the left green parallelogram of the upper figure, because they have the same base (the upper left side of the triangle) and the same height normal to that side of the triangle.
 Repeating the argument for the right side of the figure, the bottom parallelogram has the same area as the sum of the two green parallelograms.

+Ptolemy's theorem

+Ptolemy's theorem states that when a quadrilateral can be inscribed in a circle (i.e., when it is a cyclic quadrilateral), the product of the lengths of one pair of opposite sides plus the product of the lengths of the other pair of opposite sides equals the product of the lengths of the diagonals.
+This reduces to the Pythagorean theorem when the quadrilateral is a rectangle.
+Ptolemy's theorem can also be used to prove the law of cosines.

 Solid geometry

 Pythagoras's theorem in three dimensions relates the diagonal AD to the three sides.